 11th December 2019

-On 11th the December ALISS (Association of Librarians and Information Professionals in the Social Sciences) will be holding a half-day event which will offer insight into how web archives are created and maintained and how they can be used most efficiently by library and information professionals The speakers will provide case studies.
-Delegates will have an opportunity to discuss the approaches, challenges and implications of these.
+ALISS (Association of Librarians and Information Professionals in the Social Sciences) held half-day event which offered insight into how web archives are created and maintained and how they can be used most efficiently by library and information professionals

-The Document Harvester offers a mechanism for identifying individual documents embedded in the UK Web Archive and making them discoverable through the catalogues of the six legal deposit libraries This presentation will explain how the Harvester works, what we have learned from implementing it, and how we could develop new approaches to cope with changes in online, especially government, publishing.
+The Document Harvester offers a mechanism for identifying individual documents embedded in the UK Web Archive and making them discoverable through the catalogues of the six legal deposit libraries This presentation explained how the Harvester works, what was learnt from implementing it, and how it could develop to cope with changes in government publishing.

 Tom Storrar, Head of Web Archiving, The National Archives.

 Under the European Union (Withdrawal) Act 2018, The National Archives (TNA) has a legal obligation as Queen’s Printer to publish each ‘relevant instrument’ that has been issued before exit day by an EU entity.
 Tom will spoke about the arrangement, collection and content of this archive.